dpellegr/spotlight/README.md

 It is also possible to run the script manually through systemd:
 `systemctl --user start spotlight.service`

-The descriptions of the images are stored in the systemd journa or printed on the terminal depending if the `-j` option was passed to the script.
+The descriptions of the images get stored in the systemd journal or printed on the terminal depending if the `-j` option is passed to the script.
 By default the `-j` option is passed when the script is called via the application menu and systemd.
 To query the journal for the descriptions of the last 10 images, you can do:
 `journalctl -t spotlight -n 10`.

 ## Configuration